brunomcr/RoadMap_for_PyDev/README.md

-# WebDevOps a command-line guided RoadMap.
+# PyDev a command-line guided RoadMap.
 * Help command for creating a Web application and automating its integration and deployment.

 <details>